Lightning-AI/pytorch-lightning/docs/source/metrics.rst

 Implement a metric
 ------------------
-While lighning provides a collection of standard used metrics, it is also possible to implement your own metric using our base interface.
+While lightning provides a collection of standard used metrics, it is also possible to implement your own metric using our base interface.
 All metrics are subclasses from our base class ``Metric`` which automatically implements device agnostics and DDP syncing.
-That said we recommend that users either subclass from either
+That said we recommend that user subclass from either

 * :class:`TensorMetric` to implement native PyTorch metrics.
 Will automatically convert all input and output to tensors.

 * :class:`NumpyMetric` to implement numpy metrics.
 Will automatically convert all input between numpy arrays and torch tensors.

 It is recommended to use PyTorch metrics when possible, since Numpy metrics slow down training because data needs to be converted back and forth between numpy arrays and torch tensors.

 ----------------